mariohernandez/mariohernandezio/src/blog/styles-options.md

 * The **Background Color** plugin, for attaching background colors to components.
 * The **Background Image** plugin, for attaching background images to components.

-For simplicity of this post, I'll only cover the _CSS Class_ plugin as this is the one I used the most.{.callout}
+For simplicity of this post, I'll only cover the _CSS Class_ plugin as this is the one I used the most.
+You should check out the other two plugins though.{.callout}

-Let's take a look at a simple example of providing editors with options to change the side the image appears in the Card component.
+Let's take a look at a simple example where provide editors with options to change the side the image appears in the Card component above.

-Create the styles option configuration file in the root of your module or theme with the naming convention `[module_name].style_options.yml` or
+Create the styles option configuration file in the root of your module or theme with the naming convention `[module_name].style_options.yml` or `[theme_name].style_options.yml`.
-   `[theme_name].style_options.yml`.

 {% raw %}